morrownr/USB-WiFi/home/Performance_Comparison.md

 able to find and install a driver for Realtek based adapters, as your Linux distro is upgraded, the driver may stop working because the driver is not being upgraded with changes made in new kernels.
 Lastly, the Realtek drivers are not Linux Wireless standards compliant nor do they support WPA3.
-Do not disregard or underestimate the aggrivation that Realtek based adapters can cause.
+Do not disregard or underestimate the aggravation that Realtek based adapters can cause.
 You have been warned.

 Paying for a good quality USB WiFi adapter that is supported by in-kernel drivers can make